The Comprehensive Visual Arts Guide

 While directors experimented with and perfected their aspect ratios, technology was rapidly advancing as the 20th century drew to a close.
-Digital mediums were steadily replacing the traditional, physical film, and today most movies are captured using digital cameras, with film being a novelty. #
+Digital mediums were steadily replacing traditional, physical film, and today most movies are captured using digital cameras, with film being a novelty.

 In our modern culture, films are universally consumed, and we have access to non-Western contexts that older generations were sadly cut off from.
 You can now enjoy an endless library of blockbusters, documentaries, and indie films, from Andrei Tarkovsky's mind-bending sci-fi to the Marvel Cinematic Universe's IMAX spectacles.

 Graphic design is often understood as a commercial practice, where graphic designers create illustrations and visuals to accompany advertising and marketing copy.
 However, graphic design is an art form in itself.
 Modern graphic designers will often work with design tools like Vectornator or Illustrator to create all kinds of amazing visuals.

 Most art historians agree that the invention of the printing press in 1439 marked the starting point for graphic design as an industry - many hundreds of years before the advent of digital technology.

 But visual communication was inherent to humans long before this breakthrough came to pass.
 The French neolithic cave paintings discussed earlier are the earliest example of humans trying to tell each other things through imagery.